Limerence

 Psychology

 Limerence is commonly linked to reward and attachment systems, with proposed roles for dopamine and a debated role for serotonin.
 Its looping, intrusive quality has drawn explicit comparisons with obsessive-compulsive and addictive processes, and some authors tie proneness to it to anxious or insecure attachment styles.
-It is often described as following a course (initial attraction, a heightened obsessive phase, and gradual decline) though the evidence base is thin and durations vary widely, from months to years.
+It is often described as following a course of initial attraction, a heightened obsessive phase, and gradual decline, though the evidence base is thin and durations vary widely, from months to years.
 Much of the literature is theoretical or based on small samples and self-report, so mechanistic claims should be read as provisional rather than settled.
-Shares conceptual ground with adjacent intensity-seeking states such as frisson and the soothing fixation some report with ASMR.
+Limerence shares conceptual ground with adjacent intensity-seeking states such as frisson and the soothing fixation some report with ASMR.

 Prevalence & culture

 Many people experience something like limerence at least once, often in adolescence or early adulthood, which is why it is treated here as common.
 Tennov's own estimates suggested a majority of those she studied had felt it, and survey-style figures discussed in later overviews put lifetime experience well above half, although none of these rests on a large, representative epidemiological sample, so they should be treated cautiously.
 The word has spread far beyond academia into popular psychology, large online communities (notably an active limerence subreddit), social media, and song lyrics, where it is used as shorthand for "a crush that takes over your life."
-Its near-relatives in everyday romantic life include the suspended longing of tease-and-denial and the reassurance-seeking that follows intense connection, addressed in BDSM contexts through aftercare.
+Its near-relatives in everyday romantic life include the suspended longing of tease and denial, the intellectually mediated pull described under sapiosexuality, and the reassurance-seeking that follows intense connection, addressed in BDSM contexts through aftercare.

 Safety, consent & law